- Wake on LAN software is invaluable when network admins need access to machines in a network that are shut down.

 We all love having access to all the data in our computers at all times no matter if we have physical access to our devices or not.

-If you want to use remote desktop or any other server software, you may choose to leave your computer on at home/work when you leave.
+If you want to use a remote desktop or any other server software, you may choose to leave your computer on at home/work when you leave.
 However, this approach wastes power.

 Fortunately, there’s another way to remotely power on/off your PC whenever you want to use it.